 Informal self-employment constitutes nearly one fifth of the sample labor market.
 Outflows are limited to 4 percent into informal-salaried, 4.5 percent into formal self-employed, and 13 percent into nonemployment states.
 Transition to formal-salaried state is almost negligible.
 Altogether, these figures imply that informal self-employed are usually those disadvantaged in the labor market who face barriers to mobility.
 As the labor market composition analysis have demonstrated, agricultural employment mostly prevails under informal self-employment.
 The sample weight of this state falls from nearly 18 percent to 4 percent when agricultural employment is left out.
 Thus, the most noticeable effect of excluding agriculture from the sample can be observed on the transition dynamics of this state.
 In particular, the transition probabilities of flows into all other states double, except for that into inactive state.
 Put differently, when agricultural workers, who constitute the majority are left out, informal self-employment emerges as a rather active state.
-Transition probabilities, albeit change in magnitude, do not imply a major change in the outflow pattern of the informal self-employed, informal-salaried, unemployed and formal-salaried states.
+Transition probabilities, albeit change in magnitude, do not imply a major change in the outflow pattern of the informal self-employed workers.
+Likelihoods of transiting out are, in decreasing order, into inactive, formal self-employed, informal-salaried, unemployed and formal-salaried states.